-Guatemala & Mexico Semester, Sample Itinerary
+Guatemala Semester, Sample Itinerary

 The following is a sample itinerary based on past courses; actual itineraries may vary.